U.S. flag

 Mental or Behavioral Dysfunction

-Apathy is a quantitative reduction of motivation and the initiation and persistence of goal-directed behavior, where the accompanying emotions, thoughts, and social interactions are also suppressed.
+Apathy is a quantitative reduction of interest, motivation and the initiation and persistence of goal-directed behavior, where often the accompanying emotions, thoughts, and social interactions are also diminished.
+The individual is typically non-reactive to provocations, positive or negative, and appears to not care.
+Distinguished from lethargy which involves lack of physical or mental energy.

 Hyperreflexia